xen-troops/moulin/docs/rouge.rst

 when `rouge` lists available images. :code:`type:` key is mandatory as it defines type of block.
 Supported block types as described in the following sections.

+Also you may specify the required size of image using :code:`image_size:`.
+Please see section 'Size Designation' below for supported notation.
+If actual size of all partitions will be less than :code:`image_size:` then image will be blown up to :code:`image_size:`.
+If actual size is bigger than specified - error will be printed with explanation like "Actual size (20000) of image is bigger than requested one (10000)."

 Block descriptions
 ------------------